📊 DY Key Takeaways

 DYCOM INDUSTRIES shows solid underlying fundamentals through double-digit net income and EPS growth, strong operating cash flow, and healthy free cash flow generation backed by strong liquidity.
 However, elevated leverage and clear inconsistencies in the reported margin and revenue-growth figures reduce confidence in the quality of the latest reported trend, so the business looks fundamentally sound but not clean enough for a more aggressive rating.

-- Solid liquidity position with 2.74x current ratio and $709.2M cash on hand provides financial flexibility
+- Strong short-term liquidity with 2.58x current ratio and $538.8M cash reserves

 - Net income and diluted EPS both grew about 20%, indicating continued earnings momentum